talhatallat/talhatallat/Python Programming/Chapter 7 - User Input and While Loop/README.md

 # <a href= "https://github.com/talhatallat/talhatallat/blob/main/Python%20Programming/Chapter%207%20-%20User%20Input%20and%20While%20Loop/user_input.py" >user_input.py</a>
+* How the input() Function Works
+* Writing Clear Prompts
+* Using int() to Accept Numerical Input
+* The Modulo Operator

 ## 7-1.
 Rental Car:
 Write a program that asks the user what kind of rental car they would like.
 Print a message about that car, such as “Let me see if I can find you a Subaru.”
 ## 7-2.
 Restaurant Seating:
 Write a program that asks the user how many people are in their dinner group.
 If the answer is more than eight, print a message saying they’ll have to wait for a table.
 Otherwise, report that their table is ready.
 ## 7-3.
 Multiples of Ten:
 Ask the user for a number, and then report whether the number is a multiple of 10 or not.

 # <a href= "https://github.com/talhatallat/talhatallat/blob/main/Python%20Programming/Chapter%207%20-%20User%20Input%20and%20While%20Loop/while_loops.py" >while_loops.py</a>
+* The while Loop in Action
+* Letting the User Choose When to Quit
+* Using a Flag
+* Using break to Exit a Loop
+* Using continue in a Loop
+* Avoiding Infinite Loops

 ## 7-4.
 Pizza Toppings:
 Write a loop that prompts the user to enter a series of pizza toppings until they enter a 'quit' value.
 As they enter each topping, print a message saying you’ll add that topping to their pizza.
 ## 7-5.
 Movie Tickets: